vgist/dockerfiles/trojan-go/README.md

         - "443:443"
       volumes:
         - ./config.json:/etc/trojan-go/config.json
-        - ./your.crt:/any/path/your.crt                     # same as ssl path in config.json
+        - ./your.crt:/any/path/your.crt                     # same path as the config.json
         - ./your.key:/any/path/your.key
       restart: always